CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 === pic of 2 boards and 3 header strips loose

-Insert the bent legs of the 5 pin right angle strip through the backpack PCB and secure with a clamp for soldering.
+**Step 1** - Insert the bent legs of the 5 pin right angle strip through the backpack PCB and hold with a clamp for soldering.

 === pic of backpack with 5 pin strip in place with clamp

-Solder the pins to the back side of the backpack as shown.
+**Step 2** - Solder the pins to the back side of the backpack as shown.

 === pic of solder iron tip on pins.

-Insert the short legs of the 7 pin header strips through the holes of the backpack.
+**Step 3** - Insert the short legs of the 7 pin header strips through the holes on the top of the backpack.

 === pic of backpack with 2 strips of header in place

-Then stack the Xiao on top of the long pins and clamp together for soldering.
+**Step 4** - Then stack the Xiao on top of the long pins and clamp together for soldering.
 Make sure it is orientated as shown.

-=== pic of 2 boards stacked together.
+=== pic of 2 boards stacked together with clamp.

-Solder all of the short header pins on the back of the backpack.
+**Step 5** - Solder all of the short header pins on the back of the backpack.

 === pic of soldering back of stacked assembly.

-Flip it over and solder all of the longer header pins on the Xiao nRF52840.
+**Step 6** - Flip it over and solder all of the longer header pins on the Xiao nRF52840.
 Don't trim the long pins just yet.

 === pic of top of xiao with solder iron

-Now you can trim off *only* the long header pins that you don't need.
+**Step 7** - Now you can trim off *only* the long header pins that you don't need.
 Do *not* cut the touch pin, leave it sticking out.

 {: .highlight }
 Note: If you prefer, the program code does include provisions to use an *optional* push-button switch instead of the touch pin.
 If you want to use a push-button switch it will connect to the timer using the 2 pins as shown below.
 Depending how you want to connect your switch, you may want to leave those two pins sticking out as well.
 The push-button switch functions exactly the same as the touch pin.